lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 1. __Callout Functions:__ Callouts are deferred functions that will be executed after a specified time interval.
 [More about Callouts](https://mynewt.apache.org/latest/os/core_os/callout/callout.html)

-1. __Event Queue Functions:__ Event Queues allow a task to delegate processing steps (i.e. Events) to multiple queues and tasks.
+1. __Event Queue Functions:__ Event Queues allow a task to delegate processing steps (i.e. Events) to one or more queues and tasks.
 [More about Event Queues](https://mynewt.apache.org/latest/os/core_os/event_queue/event_queue.html)

 1. __Interrupt Functions:__ For managing interrupts